MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/telemetry-and-diagnostics-overview.md

 ## Diagnostic data collection

 To identify and fix issues with your Azure Stack HCI solution, you can collect and send diagnostic logs to Microsoft.
-To manually, collect and send diagnostic logs to Microsoft use the `Send-DiagnosticData` cmdlet from any Azure Stack HCI server node.
-We recommend using this command to upload diagnostic data before opening a support case.
+To manually collect and send diagnostic logs to Microsoft use the `Send-DiagnosticData` cmdlet from any Azure Stack HCI server node.
+We recommend using this cmdlet to upload diagnostic data before opening a support case.
 Microsoft Support accesses the data to troubleshoot and resolve issues.
 For more information, see [Collect diagnostic logs (preview)](../manage/collect-logs.md).

 ## Data collection consent